Vitor-D-Anjos/offensive-security-portfolio/security-assessments/active-directory-assessments/enterprise-ad-compromise/evidence/README.md

 ---

+## Evidence Repository

+Note: Detailed screenshots and command outputs were generated during the lab assessment but are not included in this public portfolio version to protect lab environment details.
+In a professional engagement, evidence would include:

+- Nmap scan results (XML output)
+- Impacket command execution logs
+- BloodHound attack path visualizations
+- Windows Event Viewer captures
+- PowerShell session transcripts
+- Hash cracking results

+During interviews, I can discuss specific evidence collection and demonstrate the technical tools and techniques used in this assessment.

 ## 🎓 Professional Evidence Documentation Demonstration

 *This section demonstrates enterprise penetration testing evidence collection, documentation standards, and professional reporting practices.
 The examples below illustrate how security findings are structured, documented, and presented in real-world assessments.*